ahoink/EatDotsQLearning/README.md

 A blue circle learns to navigate a field to eat green dots and avoid red dots.
 The learning process involves q-learning, an off-policy reinforcement learning algorithm based on states and actions.

 The blue circle is the q-learning agent.
 The agent has five "eyes" angle 15 degrees from each other and thus can see in five directions.
 The eyes can detect three things (or nothing): green dots, red dots, and the edges of the field.
-With five eyes that can see four different things (including nothing), there are total of 20 possible states the agent can be in.
+With five eyes that can see four different things (including nothing), there are total of 4^5, or 1024, possible states the agent can be in.

 The agent can perform five different actions: move straight forward, turn a little to the left and move forward, turn a little to the right and move forward, turn more to the left and move forward a little, or turn more to the right and move forward a little.